loukylor/VRC-Mods/README.md

 - Instance Master (The person who get the host glitch)
 - Instance Creator (The person who has moderation powers in the instance, only applicable to non-public instances)

+And Each of these can be individually toggled on or off.

 Keep in mind to fit all this stuff I had to expand the QuickMenu's hitbox horizontally by a ton, so keep that in mind.

-I also plan to make these toggable in the future (and add more please ping or DM with ideas.
-I don't bite!)
+I also plan to add more entries, please ping or DM with ideas.
+I don't bite!
 Oh yea, also report any errors to me.
 You can make an issue or ping/DM me.

 ## Credits